 - Where there is space, widen the footpath on the eastern side of the road.

 Auckland Transport will be in touch with residents and local businesses once we have confirmed the construction timeline.
-It is anticipated that construction of these changes will take place around July/August 2020 and take between four and six weeks to complete.
+It is anticipated that construction of these changes will take place around early 2021 and take between four and six weeks to complete.

 We will work closely with the community to mitigate disruption as much as possible and ensure advance notice is provided.